-In the 2016 Budget the Government announced the introduction of the Loan Charge – a major initiative to tackle the mass marketing of tax avoidance ‘loan schemes’.
+In the 2016 Budget the Government announced the Loan Charge to tackle the mass marketing of tax avoidance ‘loan schemes’.

 For many years the revenue authorities have tried to counter the development of various ‘disguised remuneration’ (DR) schemes which seek to prevent salaries and bonuses being classified as taxable income by having payments made in assets such as gold bullion, Persian rugs and platinum sponges.

 In 2011 the Government introduced provisions to counter an expanding market for loan schemes, where the recipient, either an employee or contractor providing their services for a company, would receive a loan which they would not be expected to ever pay back.
 The market was driven in part the rise in the number of individuals providing their services through an ‘umbrella company’ (a structure which provides employment to a number of individuals, signing contracts to provide individuals’ labour to third parties).

 In the 2016 Budget the Government confirmed that new schemes had emerged which attempted to sidestep the 2011 legislation often involving “individuals being paid in loans through structures such as offshore Employee Benefit Trusts”, and that it would introduce legislation to counter their use, including “a new charge on loans paid through DR schemes which have not been taxed and are still outstanding on 5 April 2019.”
 Though highly complex, the basic design of these tax avoidance schemes is this:

 Statutory provision for the Loan Charge was made by the Finance (No.2) Act 2017, with supplementary provisions in the Finance Act 2018.
 When this legislation was introduced, it was estimated that these measures would raise £3.2 billion over five years.

 HMRC has estimated that 50,000 individuals, and around 10,000 companies used these schemes and are potentially covered by the Loan Charge.